-

 - What metrics demonstrate DevSecOps reducing audit findings?

-- Where does human review still outperform automated tools in FS?
+- Where does human review still outperform automated tools in Financial Services?

 -